matheusbronca/emoji-generator/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Instructions
-To use it, make a request to https://emoji-generator-production-7bd0.up.railway.app/, make sure to add a `x-api-key="SECRET_SAUCE`.
+To use it, make a request to https://emoji-generator-production-7bd0.up.railway.app/, make sure to add a `x-api-key="SECRET_SAUCE"`.
 This is a POC project, so there isn't any reason to prevent some kind of abuse or security issues.

 ## Description